top of page

 ✅ Pros

-• Versatile training environment, ideal for those who want to cross-train in striking and grappling
+• Versatile training options for those wanting to cross-train in striking and grappling.

 ❌ Cons

-• MMA-heavy focus might overwhelm beginners looking for a slower, more technical intro to BJJ
+• MMA-heavy focus could overwhelm beginners seeking a slower intro to BJJ.

 OJJA logo